AaronCQL/doconuxt/docs/content/navigation.md

 ### `title`

 - **Type**: `string`
-- **Description**: the title of the `Link`, shown in the sidenav and the pagination at the bottom of each page
+- **Description**: the title of the `Link`, shown in the sidenav and the pagination at the bottom of each page, and used as part of the HTML title (on page routes other than `/`)
 - **Default**: inferred from the YAML front matter title, or the first H1 tag in the Markdown content, or `Untitled` if it cannot be inferred

 Order of precedence: `title` > YAML front matter title > first H1 tag